srleohung/allinone/sql/notes.md

 select * from person where income > 25 and (age < 30 or age > 60);
 ```
 ## Value like something
-- '_'matches a single letter
+- '_' matches a single letter
 - '%' matches a string
 ```sql
 -- Target like AXdXXX